- Preface: Why this guide?

 Preface: Why this guide?

 Quantum is hot.
 As scientific researchers, we see more and more interest from companies, governments, and geeky individuals who want to dive into this exciting field.
 Back in the 90s, when the research group at Centrum Wiskunde & Informatica began the first pioneering investigations, quantum technology was a purely academic exercise, very much like highly abstract math.
 It sounded cool, but nobody bothered to pay too much attention to real-world relevance.
 Today, we see multi-million investments and frequent news coverage in national newspapers.

 Sadly, we find that most of the ‘accessible’ articles are highly inaccurate.
-It’s by no means true that authors try to actively mislead the readers… but it’s just extremely challenging to provide reliable information on the topic of Quantum.
+It turns out to be incredibly challenging to make reliable judgements!
 Firstly, the theory itself is hard to grasp and incredibly confusing (there are several paradoxes that are practically impossible to not be fooled by).
 Secondly, much of the future use of quantum technology is unclear: it’s simply not known to anyone when we’ll have the first quantum computer, and how we’ll use it!
 And lastly, there’s a new wave of businesses and startups that are financially invested in quantum: it’s important for them to sell their product or service as a revolutionary technology, and the ones with the most extreme claims are the ones who will be quoted in the media.

 For who is this guide?

 We maintain this guide to offer a reliable and independent source of information.
 Additionally, this allows us to link to sources that we think are reliable.
 We specifically target professionals who are willing to invest a few hours of their time to gain a vision and an overview of this topic that goes slightly deeper than the typical news article.
 We’re thinking of journalists, managers, IT or security specialists, scientists and R&D staff from related fields, consultants or technology scouts.

 What is it about?